Mark Sloniker jazz musician and artist

 Seriously now...
 (Mark's Professional Bio)

-As a producer/composer/recording artist, Mark has made five recordings (CDs) of his own and contributed to many recordings as a "side man" or composer.
-He has just completed a 6th recording with his wife and fellow musician, Colleen Crosson, entitled "Miracles and other works of heart", a soulful album crossing many musical genres.
+As a producer/composer/recording artist, Mark has five recordings of his own and has contributed to many recordings as a "side man" or composer.
+He also recorded a 6th project with his wife and fellow musician, Colleen Crosson, entitled "Miracles… and other works of heart", a soulful album crossing many musical genres.
 His own recordings have reached the "top six" of three national radio airplay charts (R&R, Gavin, and the MAC Report) as well as spending time on Billboard Magazine's national sales charts.
-His music has received extensive air play outside of the U.S. as well (Spain, Germany, Japan, Canada, the Philippines).
+His music has received extensive air play outside of the U.S. as well (Spain, Germany, Japan, Canada, Australia, and the Philippines).
 Music from Mark's CD "Perfectly Human" was featured on ESPN's "Make a Wish" program and on ABC Sports.
 "Paths of Heart" and "True Nature" were featured on the nationally syndicated radio show "Music from the Hearts of Space".
 His CD "Do Whatcha Love" was voted best jazz recording of the year (1995) in KUNC's "Classics of 95".
 His music has also been featured on such nationally aired radio shows as Jazz Tracks, Musical Starstreams, and has appeared in Jazziz Magazine's top national radio air play charts.

 Mark Sloniker fan page on Facebook Mark Sloniker at ReverbNation